sdmg15/Best-websites-a-programmer-should-visit/README.md

 - [Eclipse Lab](http://www.eclipse.org/org/foundation/eclipselabs/faq.php) : Eclipse Labs is a community of open source projects that build technology based on the Eclipse platform.
 It provides the infrastructure services typically required by open source projects, such as code repositories, bug tracking, project web sites/wiki.
 Eclipse Labs is hosted by Google Code Project Hosting, so it will be very familiar to developers already using Google Code Project Hosting.
 - [Bit Bucket](https://bitbucket.org) : Like GitHub, BitBucket hosts both public and private projects.
 On this site, open source projects and private projects with fewer than five users are free.
 It hosts more than 48,000 repositories, many of which are searchable on the site.
 - [Media Wiki](https://www.mediawiki.org/wiki/MediaWiki) : MediaWiki is a free software open source wiki package written in PHP, originally for use on Wikipedia.
 It is now also used by several other projects of the non-profit Wikimedia Foundation and by many other wikis, including this website, the home of MediaWiki.
+- [Code Curiosity](https://codecuriosity.org) : CodeCuriosity is a platform that encourages contributions to open source.
+Everyone is rewarded for their efforts, no matter how big or small they are.
+- [Code Triage](https://www.codetriage.com) : Help out your favorite open source projects and become a better developer while doing it.
+- [Issue Hub](http://issuehub.io) : Contribute to Open Source.
+Search issue labels to find the right project for you
+- [Up for Grabs](http://up-for-grabs.net) : This is a list of projects which have curated tasks specifically for new contributors.
+These are a great way to get started with a project, or to help share the load of working on open source projects.
+- [First Timers Only](http://www.firsttimersonly.com) : Contributing to open source for the first time can be scary and a little overwhelming.
+Perhaps you’re a Code Newbie or maybe you’ve been coding for a while but haven’t found a project you felt comfortable contributing to.
+- [Your First PR](http://yourfirstpr.github.io) : Your First PR helps you get started contributing to Open Source by showcasing great starter issues on GitHub and elsewhere.

 ### Special Thanks